ibm-cloud-security/appid-clientsdk-android/README.md

 			}
 		});
 ```
+**Note**:

-**Note**: The Login widget default configuration use Facebook and Google as authentication options.
+1. The Login widget default configuration use Facebook and Google as authentication options.
     If you configure only one of them the login widget will NOT launch and the user will be redirect to the configured idp authentication screen.

+2. If you have Chrome browser install on the device and never opened it, you must open it and accept the 'terms of services and privacy notice', before launching the login widget.

 ### Anonymous Login
 ```java